 - Gen2Gen Circle.
 Create community gatherings for adults over 50 interested in helping kids by starting a Gen2Gen Circle.

 APPLY FOR A PRIZE.
-Every year the Gen2Gen Encore Prize gives away a total of $100,000 to innovators tapping the talent of adults 50+ to help kids thrive.
-The Gen2Gen Summer Fun(d) gives away up to $250 to support intergenerational summer projects.
-Learn more and consider applying!
+The Gen2Gen Encore Prize awards a total of $100,000 to innovators tapping the talent of adults 50+ to help kids thrive.
+The How to Live Forever Fund gives away up to $250 to support creative, intergenerational projects that bring generations together.
+Learn more and consider applying.

 GET IDEAS FOR GEN2GEN PROJECTS.
 Take a look at our list of Do-It-Yourself (DIY) projects, all designed to help you lead your own intergenerational activity.
 Got additional ideas?
 Send them to [email protected].